 15: ASMR videos

 I used to think I was a bit abnormal for enjoying these videos so much, but over time they have become more and more popular, and there are even some specifically related to Ageplay which can be a huge help getting in to littlespace.

 I find any ASMR videos can really help, they don’t have to be specifically Ageplay videos.
 There is so much great ASMR content now on YouTube, you will be able to find something that works for you.

-online or watching a youtube video of someone else in littlespace can work just as well.
+If you don’t know any other littles, even talking to other littles online or watching a youtube video of someone else in littlespace can work just as well.

 No two people are the same and it would be impossible to list every possible technique here, but I really hope you found something here that worked for you, or at least you got some inspiration to try something else.

 If you have any other suggestions or methods that work for you please share them in the comments so that everyone else can benefit from your suggestions too!